mikesol/wall/docs/src/functions-1.md

 ## Invocation

-Functions are no fun unless you can invoke them with an argument to yield a result.
+Functions are no fun unless you can apply them to an argument and get a result.
 In Wall, this is done by separating the function and its argument with whitespace.

 ```
 w> Paris France Berlin Germany =